-The Prague Castle dates back to 9th century, where the castle was a seat of power for kings of Bohemia, Holy Roman emperors and presidents of Czechoslovakia.
+The Prague Castle is one of the best Czech castles and dates back to 9th century, where the castle was a seat of power for kings of Bohemia, Holy Roman emperors and presidents of Czechoslovakia.
 At 70,000 sqm, this UNESCO World Heritage site is so much more than just a castle, rather the complex is made up of numerous different buildings that together make an entire village.
 So big in fact, that this is said to be the largest ancient castle complex in the world.

 Depending upon your level of interest, you could easily spend an entire day or two here.
 However, if you are short on time and wondering what to do in Prague in 2 days – then I recommend allowing just half a day to explore as we did.
 Just get here early as the place becomes super busy as the day goes on.

 There is no actual admission fee to enter the complex.
 So great if you’re looking for free things to do in Prague.
 However I recommend you purchase one of the various tickets on offer, as the real beauty really is inside some of these magnificent buildings.